la2050/archive/_organizations/riverlanding-collective.md

-   Jodie Bassâ€™s work centers on the confluence of design and social engagement by conscientious construction through both critical and hands-on methods.
+   Jodie Bass’s work centers on the confluence of design and social engagement by conscientious construction through both critical and hands-on methods.
 She is an Exhibition Designer at Los Angeles County Museum of Arts her recent work includes Drawing Surrealism, Lost Line, and Shinique Smith. <p>

-   Kelly Majewskiâ€™s design work has covered a wide range of scales and types; from street furnishings to large scale urban and landscape master planning projects.
+   Kelly Majewski’s design work has covered a wide range of scales and types; from street furnishings to large scale urban and landscape master planning projects.
 Kelly has worked for multiple award winning Landscape Architecture firms.
 She is a strong advocate for community involvement in the design process and has led multiple public outreach meetings and workshops. <p>

-   Daveed Kapoor is an architect who contributes a diverse range of experience, united by his consistent passion for space that improves the quality of peopleâ€™s lives.
+   Daveed Kapoor is an architect who contributes a diverse range of experience, united by his consistent passion for space that improves the quality of people’s lives.
 Daveed founded Utopiad.org, a land development and architecture collective focused on redressing social justice issues.
 With the DLANC Complete Streets Working Group he helped design and was permit architect of the Spring Street Parklets. <p>

    Lars Jan is writer, film-maker and the artistic director of Early Morning Opera, a genre-bending performance + art lab.
 He has made artworks about TED talks, Laika the Soviet space dog, land art, and suicide bombing.
-Larsâ€™ work has been supported by many significant artistic institutions.
+Lars’ work has been supported by many significant artistic institutions.
 He is also a 2013 TED Senior Fellow and is currently developing a public spectacle about flooding and the future of empathy.
 areas_impacted: ''
 project_ids: ''
 title: RiverLAnding Collective